Sarhad Yawsip Jammo: On Assyrian identity

-At a 1996 lecture on "Chaldeans in the Third Millennium," Jammo stated, "So often I had to clarify it because I think it's not understood, never understood, how much I write, and educate people.
+At a 1996 lecture on "Chaldeans in the Third Millennium", Jammo stated, "So often I had to clarify it because I think it's not understood, never understood, how much I write, and educate people.
 When I say "Chaldean,"—our forefathers when they gave us the name "Chaldean," did not mean, did not mean, did not mean that they are from people of Babylon.
 No!
 No!
 No!
 Don't be dumps, all of us, including me, to think that my forefathers didn't understand that living in Tel Keppe and Alqosh, they didn't know that they were Assyrians?
 Our forefathers understood.
 Our forefathers understood.
 When they said "Chaldeans," how someone living Tel Keppe didn't know that Nineveh was in front of his eyes, that he is not from Babylon.
 It's not meant in that way.
 Our forefathers searched for a comprehensive title, not only for one time or one period, but for the entirety of the people—all of it."

+Death

+Jammo died in San Diego, California, on 4 February 2025, at the age of 83.